DioxusLabs/dioxus/notes/architecture/13-PERMISSIONS-SYSTEM.md

-# Permissions Macro
+# Dioxus Permissions System

-Procedural macro for declaring permissions with linker embedding.
+Declare permissions for your plugin by using manganis linker embedding system.

 This crate provides the `permission!()` and `permission!()` macros that allow you to declare permissions that will be embedded in the binary using linker sections, similar to how Manganis